KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/README.md

 ## Complete Files Included

 - `alchemy_of_living_water_practical_guide.md`: Practical guide to living water and coherence.
+- `acknowledgements_prayer_of_gratitutde.md`: Prayer of Gratitude, Love, and Remembrance.
 - `alchemy_of_the_soul_transcending_seven_shadows.md`: The Alchemy of the Soul: Transcending the Seven Shadows.
 - `azura_inai_and_kangen_codes_of_coherence.md`: Azura Inai & Kangen – Codes of Coherence (vibrational anchors and decoding).
 - `calibrated_poetry_resonance.md`: Calibrated poetry resonant with the book’s intention.